Albonycal/blog.albony.xyz/content/posts/encrypted-adns.md

 There's also a `NOTIFY` mechanism to notify all servers to retrieve latest copy of zone file.

 RFC 9103 (XoT) is a proposed standard to make this zone transfer encrypted.
 Although one does not need XoT for this communication to be encrypted if one is willing to implement a custom solution, because in this case you can control the servers end-to-end.

 This means that you can use encrypted wireguard or any-other tunnels to do XFR, many people do this.

-Another method is to use database replication, the zone files in the end are stored in databases.
-For ex. sqlite or mysql and they can be clone over ssh,rsync or any other replication technique.
+Another method is to use database replication, after-all the zone files in the end are stored in databases.
 This would avoid XFR.

-Personally I prefer XFR though, because I find it a more elegant solution.

-## Why is it even required?
+## Why is encryption for Authoritative DNS even required?

 To circumvent DNS cache poisoning, as the traffic between the recursor and authoritative server is in plain-text an attacker might be able to inject fake responses if they control the communication link.